uwacyber/cits2006/cits2006-labs/lab-2-privacy.md

 ```

 Feel free to explore the dataset and the script to understand the data and the pre processing steps.
 The script outputs in your terminal how many rows of data that a specific household has.
-This is a potential privacy breach as the data contains sensitive information about each household's daily activities
+This is a potential privacy breach as the data contains sensitive information about each household's daily activities.

 NOTE: Depending on where you downloaded the dataset, you may need to change the path in the script.